whole-tale/wt-design-docs/architecture/overview.rst

 Overview
 ========

-The Whole Tale platform provides is a scalable, web-based, multi-user platform for the creation, publication, and execution of "tales" -- executable research objects that capture data, code, and the complete software environment required for reproducibility.
+The Whole Tale provides a scalable, web-based, multi-user platform for the creation, publication, and execution of "tales" -- executable research objects that capture data, code, and the complete software environment required for reproducibility.
 It is designed to enable researchers to publish